 Using Windex to clean a bowling ball may sound like a crazy idea, but it is indeed possible.
 The first and most obvious problem is that it won’t clean the ball.
 Simply put, Windex is not strong enough to get the job done, and it may even leave a film on the surface depending on what kind you use.
 A better solution is to use a ball cleaner.

-How Do I Clean The Finger Holes In My Bowling Ball?
+How I Clean The Finger Holes Of Bowling Ball?

 Cleaning finger holes in a bowling ball is not an easy job.
 It requires patience and a steady hand.
 The bowling ball must be cleaned thoroughly every time you’re done bowling as it reduces the chance of fouls and the bowler’s hand slipping during the next game.